arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 07/21/2018 00:31 (UTC)`.
+The last change was detected on `Monday 07/23/2018 08:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code